wali-ku/BWLOCK-GPU/README.md

 sudo bash
 ```

 9. Build all the test materials (benchmarks and kernel module).
-This is automated by the following script [script]( ./scripts/build_all.sh)
+This is automated by the following [script]( ./scripts/build_all.sh)
 ```bash
 cd scripts
 ./build_all.sh